Samirrahman71/Microsoft-AI-Hackathon-for-Public-Sector-2025/README.md

 - **Compliance**: Designed to meet government security standards
 - **Privacy**: Minimizes data collection and provides transparency

-## 📈 Impact & Recognition

-GovFlow AI demonstrated significant impact in the AI Hackathon for Public Sector:

-- **50% reduction** in time citizens spend on government service navigation
-- **80% accuracy** in understanding and addressing citizen queries
-- **4.8/5 user satisfaction** rating during user testing
-- **Recognized** for innovative use of AI in improving government accessibility

 ## 🔄 Continuous Improvement